Remi-dee/Shopme/README.md

 ## Overview

-Shopzone is a light weight amazon look like e-commerce website built with Next.js, Tailwind CSS, Hero Icons, and Stripe API for payment integration.
-It provides users with the ability to explore products, add them to the cart, and successfully complete the checkout process.
-Shopzone aims to deliver a seamless shopping experience to users, allowing them to discover and purchase products with ease.
+Shopme is a light weight amazon look like e-commerce website that provides users with the ability to explore products, add them to cart, and successfully complete the checkout process.
+Shopme aims to deliver a seamless shopping experience to users, allowing them to discover and purchase products with ease.
+Its built with Next.js, Tailwind CSS, Hero Icons, Firebase and Stripe API for payment integration.

 ## Demo
 ![Amazone Clone Demo4](https://github.com/Remi-dee/Shop-zone/assets/96704300/1211eb38-6062-4254-bccf-3e684bca0db3)